jimchen1551/MPCS/Computer Science/Machine learning/Probability-based learning/Bayesian network.md

 ![[Screen Shot 2022-11-28 at 14.55.50.png]]
 - the set of nodes in a graph that makes a node independent of the rest of the graph
 - the gray nodes define the Markov blanket of the black node
-- the black node is conditionally independent of the white nodes given the state of the gray nodes
+- the black node is conditionally independent of the white nodes, given the state of the gray nodes

+## Learning algorithm
+- using a **local search algorithm** to search for the network topology and CPT parameters fitting data best
+1. A seed network is given.
+2. The network adapts iteratively by adding, removing, or reversing links, accompanied by parameter learning.
+   - based on **MDL principle** ([[]])